Danario Alexander

-Danario Alexander (born August 7, 1988) is a former American football wide receiver.
-He played college football at Missouri.
+Danario Alexander (born August 7, 1988) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the Missouri Tigers.

-Early years
+Early life

-Alexander earned honorable mention All-State and First-team All-District honors as a senior wide receiver for Marlin High School in 2005 after catching 49 passes for 850 yards and 9 touchdowns He was named Second-team Super Cen-Tex in 2005 as well as an honorable mention All-District pick as a junior in 2004.
+Alexander earned honorable mention All-State and First-team All-District honors as a senior wide receiver for Marlin High School in 2005 after catching 49 passes for 850 yards and nine touchdowns.
+He was named Second-team Super Cen-Tex in 2005 as well as an honorable mention All-District pick as a junior in 2004.
 Alexander was an excellent all-around athlete who was a First-team All-District performer in baseball and was also the State champion in the triple jump (personal best of 49 ft 5 in) and State runner-up in the long jump (PB of 24 ft 6 in) in 2006.

 College career

 As a true freshman for Missouri in 2006, Alexander played in all 13 games and finished with 15 receptions for 251 yards and a touchdown.
 As a sophomore in 2007 he missed three games due to an injury to his left wrist.
 He finished the season starting two of 10 games, recording 37 receptions for 417 yards and two touchdowns.
 As a junior in 2008 he played 10 of 13 games starting one and finished with 26 receptions for 329 yards and five touchdowns.
 As a senior, he started all 13 games (including the 2009 Texas Bowl), and finished with 113 receptions for an NCAA best 1,781 yards and 14 touchdowns, averaging 15.8 yards per reception and 137 yards per game.

 He was named a 2009 Sports Illustrated first-team All American.
-On February 25, 2016 he was inducted into the University of Missouri Intercollegiate Athletics Hall of Fame.
+On February 25, 2016, he was inducted into the University of Missouri Intercollegiate Athletics Hall of Fame.